COOLPKU/SememeLRM/README.md

-# Can Structured Sememe Knowledge Benefit Lexical Relation Mining?
+Enhancing Lexical Relation Mining with Structured Sememe Knowledge [![Paper](https://img.shields.io/badge/Paper-ACL%202026-blue)]()
-[![Paper](https://img.shields.io/badge/Paper-ACL%202026-blue)]()

-Data and code for the paper "Can Structured Sememe Knowledge Benefit Lexical Relation Mining?" submitted to ACL 2026.
+Data and code for the paper "Enhancing Lexical Relation Mining with Structured Sememe Knowledge" accepted by ACL 2026 main.

 ## 🌟 Key Contributions
+- We propose an automated STC pipeline, aiming to tackle the challenges of adopting structured sememe knowledge in annotation-scarce scenarios;
-- We propose **SememeLRM**, a novel method that integrates structured sememe knowledge into PLM-based lexical relation mining frameworks, enhancing both **Lexical Relation Classification (LRC)** and **Lexical Entailment (LE)** tasks;
+- We propose the SememeLRM method to fully leverage structured sememe knowledge for enhancing LRC and LE, achieving a notable 1.6% improvement on average across benchmarks;
-- SememeLRM encodes sememe trees with a Relational Graph Neural Network (R-GNN) module and injects sense-level sememe embeddings into the representation space of a pre-trained language model as complementary semantic features;
-- With only an additional lightweight R-GCN module (47M), SememeLRM built on DeBERTa-large (350M) achieves performance comparable to or even better than methods built on much larger backbones (DeBERTa-xlarge, LLaMA3-8B), attaining the best weighted F1 on BLESS and EVALution for LRC and the best Spearman ρ on HyperLex for LE;
-- We further demonstrate that sememe trees predicted by our automated STC (Structured Sememe Tree Construction) pipeline can achieve comparable performance to gold-standard sememe data from HowNet, extending the applicability of sememe-enhanced methods to annotation-scarce scenarios.
+- We present a potentially generalizable framework to leverage complete sememe trees in downstream tasks, helping to unlock the value of such intralexical knowledge in more NLP applications.

 ## 📊 Data

 ### 1. Lexical Relation Classification (LRC) Datasets
 We evaluate SememeLRM on five widely used LRC benchmarks:
-- **BLESS** (Baroni and Lenci, 2011)
+- **BLESS**
-- **K&H+N** (Necșulescu et al., 2015)
+- **K&H+N**
-- **EVALution** (Santus et al., 2015)
+- **EVALution**
-- **CogALexV** (Santus et al., 2016)
+- **CogALexV**
-- **ROOT09** (Santus et al., 2016)
+- **ROOT09**

 These datasets jointly cover 10 relation types, including Random, Synonymy, Hypernymy, Co-hyponymy, Antonymy, Meronymy, Part_of, Event, Attribute, and Made_of.

 ### 2. Lexical Entailment (LE) Dataset
-- **HyperLex** (Vulić et al., 2017), providing two splits:
+- **HyperLex**
-  - **Lexical split**: 1,133 / 85 / 269 pairs (train / dev / test)
-  - **Random split**: 1,831 / 130 / 655 pairs (train / dev / test)

 ### 3. Unified Data Format
-All data across the above benchmarks is unified into a single JSONL file (e.g., `test_data1231.jsonl`), with one JSON sample per line.
+All data across the above benchmarks is unified into a single JSONL file (e.g., `test_data.jsonl`), with one JSON sample per line.
 Each sample contains a word pair, the relation label, the data source, and the DEF sememe tree information for both words.

 Each sample includes the following fields: